duckdb/duckdb-web/docs/sql/data_types/interval.md

 |------------------|
 | 36 days 01:00:00 |

-> Warning Extracting components from the `INTERVAL` difference between two timestamps or dates is not the same as computing the number of partition boundaries between two timestamps or dates for a specific unit using the `datediff` function:
+> Warning Components extracted from the `INTERVAL` difference between two `TIMESTAMP`s or `DATE`s are not the same as the number of partition boundaries between them for the corresponding unit, which can be computed  using the `datediff` function:
 > ```sql
 > SELECT
 >   datediff('day', TIMESTAMP '2020-01-01 01:00:00', TIMESTAMP '2020-01-02 00:00:00'), -- 1